 Training : The Biology of Child Poverty

-The training course is a deep-dive into the effects of poverty on the growing bodies of children using the latest scientific and social research.
+This training course is a deep-dive into the effects of poverty on children's growing bodies using the latest scientific and social research.
+It is tailored to school staff and a background in science is not required to participate.

 Feedback from Deputy Head, Cristina King, St Luke's Primary School, East London